 When you are not fit, the wear and tear from hiking and camping, dealing with the weather and altitude, and everything else may be too much for your body to deal with all at once, which makes acclimatization harder.

 If you live in a high altitude town, you are fortunate.

 You already have a base of acclimatization for the elevation you reside.
-To add on top of it, regularly hike to even higher places to get your body familiar with lower oxygen levels.
-This schedule would be excellent for building long-term acclimatization for Kilimanjaro.
+To add on top of it, you can regularly hike to even higher places.
+This schedule can get your body familiar with lower oxygen levels and would be excellent for building long-term acclimatization for Kilimanjaro.

 But for the rest of us who live at or near sea level, you may need to travel for high altitude exposure.
-Note that a short stay at high elevation would not directly improve your acclimatization for Kilimanjaro unless it is done immediately before your climb (a few days).
+Note that a short stay at high elevation would probably not directly improve your acclimatization for Kilimanjaro unless it is done immediately (within a few days) before your climb.
 But, it is still worth doing.

 Use Altitude Training Systems

 High altitude training systems enable climbers to pre-acclimatize at home, drastically improving the success rate, safety and enjoyment of the climb.